fjosw/ADjson.jl/README.md

 ADjson.jl can write data types
 - `Obs`

-Constants with errors can only be read in, writing is not yet supported.
 Also reading files with gaps in the Monte Carlo history is not yet supported as not all cases supported by pyerrors can be correctly initialized in ADerrors.

 ### Example